ZackWilde27/FlatOut2-HLSLToSHA/README.md

 tex		t2	; Dirt
 tex		t3	; N * L
 ```
-*Note, the (N * L) is dot product, not multiply, so it basically means directional lighting*
+*Note: the (N * L) is dot product, not multiply, so it basically means directional lighting*

 So my re-implementation would look something like this: